What is the ACT Senior Secondary Certificate?

 An E course is the study of a nationally recognised vocational qualification delivered by an external RTO or through an Australian School Based Apprenticeship (ASBA).

 What are H courses?

 An H course is designed and accredited by an Australian higher education provider and successful completion of the course will be recognised towards an undergraduate degree with that provider and the ACT SSC.
-H courses may contribute to the student's ATAR calculation and if the H units do not form a course they can be included with the associated college T course.
+H courses may contribute to the student's ATAR calculation.

 What are R units

 An R unit is one which is registered by the ACT BSSS as appropriate for students in years 11 and 12 and is usually designed to provide personal development, recreational or community service activities.

 Student achievement in A, T and M courses is reported on the ACT SSC on a 5 point A to E scale based on the A - E grade standards described in the Course Frameworks.
 Generic criteria that form the basis of unit grade decisions across all Course Frameworks include: